plalev1948/DevOps/Linux/getting-started.md

   Keep in mind there is autocomplete for Linux!
 It will work when there is only one possible matching possibility in the directory.

+Navigating the Linux File System:

+`pwd` = present work directory
+`cd` = change directory
+`mkdir` = create a directory
+`ls` = list the contents of the parent directory to show the new subdirectory `nono` = text editor
+`touch` = quick way to create empty files with unused names.
+Note: Using `touch` on an existing file, by the way, will simply update the datetime stamp of the file, which can be useful for some administrative purposes.
+`cp` = create copy.
+Note: create a copy of the file1 to a new directory `globing` = a way of spreading an action across a global target.
+Add every file that starts with file, no matter the lenght of the name
+`rm file?` = remove all files that start with file and have one digit after the word `rm file*` = remove all files
+`mv` = move files from parent directory to current directory `rm *` = remove all files from the current directory `cd..` = go one directory back
+`rmdir` = remove a directory

+example of a command: cd home/ubuntu/scripts example `nono`: type Hello, press `Ctrl` + `X` to save and then `Y` to exit example `globing`: cp file* newdata/ example `mv ../file` example `rmdir newdata/` = remove the newdata directory

+Note: Deleted files cannot be restored.

 </div>
 </body>
 </html>